Drouet History, Family Crest & Coats of Arms

 Early Notables of the Drouet family (pre 1700)

-More information is included under the topic Early Drouet Notables in all our PDF Extended History products and printed products wherever possible.
+Another 162 words (12 lines of text) are included under the topic Early Drouet Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Drouet Settlers in Canada in the 17th Century

 - François Drouet, son of Charles and Madeleine, who married Périnne Godin, daughter of Jean and Guillemine, in Quebec on 12th October 1638